 Ensure you are using a compatible browser with the Mac Launcher exam delivery system.
 Please check the Mac Launcher technical requirements.

 Note: The Compass exam delivery system uses an embedded browser and does not have any specific requirements.

 All pop-up blockers, 3rd-party extensions and toolbars inside a supported browser could interfere with Mac Launcher exam delivery.
 It is best to have these items uninstalled or turned off completely during testing.

 For all Certiport exam delivery solutions, it is best to maintain dedicated computers that have as little non exam-related software installed as possible.
-Any non-essential software should also be closed prior to exam launch to avoid any potential conflicts; this is particularly important when it comes to any running Microsoft Office software, as launching a Word exam with Word open would prevent exam launch entirely.
+Any non-essential software should also be closed prior to exam launch to avoid any potential conflicts; this is particularly important when it comes to any running Microsoft Office software, as launching a Word exam with Word already open could prevent exam launch.

 Note: Compass also has features such as the LAN Solution and the Import/Export Update Utility for the purposes of distributing large updates.
 Please refer to the Compass User Guide for more information.

 If you should experience issues not covered on this page, you can also check out our FAQs for additional support materials.